jontonsoup4/ascii_art/README.md

 `ascii_art` easily converts images into ascii artwork. `ascii_art` now supports colored ascii art as well as the ability to convert colored ascii to html.

 # Example script
+For a full example script, see [draw_a_cat.py](https://github.com/jontonsoup4/ascii_art/blob/master/examples/draw_a_cat.py).
+For a full list of example output, see [examples](https://github.com/jontonsoup4/ascii_art/tree/master/examples).

 Reads `cat.jpg`, upscales the quality by 5, saves an ASCII rendering to `cat_scale5_draw_ascii.png`, saves a colored ASCII rendering to `cat_scale5_full_range_color.png`, and saves a text file containing the raw ASCII.
 ```
 from ascii_art import ASCIIArt, ASCIIPicture